getsmarter/devops-test/README.md

 # SRE Technical Test
+Below you will find three tasks that will help demonstrate your techincal apptitude in three separate domains of knowledge.

-Infrastructure is best represented as code and provisioning of resources should be automated as much as possible.
+1. Infrastructure is best represented as code and provisioning of resources should be automated as much as possible.
 Here at 2U, [Terraform](terraform.io) is our tool of choice.
-Below you will find two tasks that will help demonstrate your apptitude for these required tools.

-The first task, under `Infrastructure`, write some simple `terraform`.
+In the first task under `Infrastructure`, write a reusable `terraform` configuration.
 If you have any questions regarding how to work within this space, please ask your interviewers.

-For the second task we will assess your ability to write scripts.
-Scripts help us accomplish our day-to-day tasks more quickly.
-Whether it's a one off script to help import, migrate, or update terraform state.
-Or a task to help developers bootstrap application builds within our ci/cd pipelines.
+2. Assess your ability to write scripts.
+Scripts help us accomplish day-to-day tasks quickly and more effifiently.
+Whether it's a one off script to help import, migrate, update terraform states or a task to help developers bootstrap application builds within our ci/cd pipelines.

-Finally, we will do a bit of sys admin work.
-For this we leverage https://sadservers.com which provids some scenarios to tackle.
+3. Finally, we will do a bit of sys admin work.
+For this we leverage https://sadservers.com which provides some scenarios to solve.

 ## Setup
 Please goto this url prior to the interview to ensure your workstation is able to access it and so you can get a feel for the vscode workspace.